DrDavidL/deid-ollama/README.md

 # CSV De-identification with Local LLM (Ollama)

-A tool for de-identifying Protected Health Information (PHI) in CSV files using a locally running Large Language Model (LLM) via Ollama.
+A tool for exploring the process of de-identifying Protected Health Information (PHI) in CSV files using a locally running Large Language Model (LLM) via Ollama.
+This is **NOT validated**, so only use for exploration and understanding.
+Identifying the right chunk size and number of passes required for a given local model to deidentify a text chunk, should this even be possible, is not known or predictable.

 ## Overview